 This applies, of course, not just to the UK but to just about everywhere.
 In October, Bank of America, another G-SIB, suffered an IT outage that resulted in some customers seeing a zero balance on their accounts.
 Weeks later, Singapore’s DBS, one of the world’s leaders in digital banking, and Citi, another G-SIB, suffered simultaneous outages caused by a “technical issue” with the cooling system at an Equinix data centre.
 As Channel News Asia reported, the 14-hour outage prevented 2.5 million payment and ATM transactions from being completed.

-If these incidents have served any purpose, it is surely as a reminder of the importance of cash whenever technology fails.
-It is perhaps no wonder that in the UK and other countries, cash is staging a comeback that seemed most unlikely just a few years ago.
+If these incidents serve any purpose, it is surely as a reminder of the importance of cash whenever technology fails.
+As we have been saying for years on end, cash does not crash.
+It is perhaps no wonder that in the UK and other countries, physical money is staging a comeback that seemed most unlikely just a few years ago.
+These outages should also serve to highlight the reckless folly of banks like Barclays continuing to close down branches and push their customers toward digital options at a time when they cannot even guarantee the security and reliability of those options.

 ” If your bank’s services go down for days on end and you have alternative source of funding” should this be ” If your bank’s services go down for days on end and you have NO alternative source of funding”